 - Charter schools must accept all students up to capacity.
 If there are more students than slots, the school must conduct a lottery.

-- Charter schools have specific program focuses such as language immersion, project‐based learning, environmental education, arts education, expeditionary learning, online learning, etc. The Marine Area Community School will focus on community leadership, environment, and the arts.
+- Charter schools may have specific program focuses such as language immersion, project‐based learning, environmental education, arts education, expeditionary learning, online learning, etc. River Grove: A Marine Area Community School focuses on community leadership, environment, and the arts.

 Operations of charter schools

 - Charter schools are formed and operate as Minnesota non‐profit corporations.

 - Charter school boards are composed of parents, licensed teachers, and community members.

 - Charter school boards are elected by parents and school staff, and boards are subject to Minnesota’s Open Meeting Law.

 - Charter schools boards enter into a legally binding charter contract with an authorizer.

 - Charter schools have an authorizer college or university, a nonprofit organization, or a traditional school district) that is the authorizing authority and oversight body of the school.